 Robert J. Jackson, Jr.

-Associate Professor of Law and Milton Handler Fellow; Co-Director, Ira M. Millstein Center
+Professor of Law; Co-Director, Ira M. Millstein Center

 Robert J. Jackson, Jr. is Associate Professor of Law, Milton Handler Fellow, and Co-Director of

 the Ira M. Millstein Center for Global Markets and Corporate

 Ownership at Columbia Law School, where his research emphasizes empirical study of executive compensation and corporate governance matters.
 Before joining the faculty in 2010, Professor Jackson served as an advisor to senior officials at the Department of the Treasury and in the Office of the Special Master for TARP Executive Compensation.
 Before that, Professor Jackson practiced in the Executive Compensation Department of Wachtell, Lipton, Rosen and Katz.